AnuragNtl/vim-mind-mapper/README.md

         }
       }
     }
-    idea "Let's not spoil a classic for those who havent seen it" }
+    idea "Let's not spoil it for those who havent seen it" }
 }
 ```
 This is always re-indented and folded when viewed in vim.
 ![fold](images/fold.gif)

-This gets converted to:
+This gets converted to a visualization using `sigma js`:
 ![graph](images/graph.gif)

 So far, it was all hierarchical, we need a graph: